 With that in mind, here’s some advice on how to use social media to stand out at a live event.

 1.Follow and use the event hashtag

-Most live events have a dedicated hashtag – which groups together content on the same topic – that is promoted well in advance.
+Most live events have a dedicated hashtag - which groups together content on the same topic - that is promoted well in advance.
 Don’t wait until you get to the event; jump in early and start using it now.
-The event hashtag for Content Live is #2019Sorted.
+The event hashtag for Build Your Audience Live is #BYALive.